Skgland/plwm/docs/development_guide.md

 swipl -g run_tests -t halt tests/unit_tests/utils.plt
 ```

+**Note:** predicates called from other modules must be mocked: either define them at the top of the test file (all tests will access it), or dynamically assertz and retract in the `setup` and `cleanup` clauses of tests as needed.

 **Important:** Every new revision of plwm must give an "All checks PASSED" result from check_all.sh to be accepted.
 To be precise, it must succeed in our `ubuntu:latest` [Docker image](../Dockerfile).

 You can build and run it with these commands: